In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 Or by using a LeadsHook Decision tree below.

-Pay per call is having a prospect see a phone number from your campaign and call the client or business direct.
+Pay-per-call is when a prospect sees a phone number from your campaign and calls the client or business directly.

 The Best Niches for Pay Per Call Marketing

-There is no best niche in pay per call marketing.
+There is no single best niche in pay-per-call marketing.

-Some are just more suitable than others, depending on your interests, experience, and other external factors like competition.
+Some niches are simply more suitable than others, depending on your interests, experience, and external factors like competition.

 Here are a few examples of very profitable pay per lead niches:

-Our advice, choose the one you have experience in or that resonates with you the most.
+Our advice: Choose a niche you have experience in or one that resonates with you the most.

 However, If you’re new to this business model, just pick one and STICK WITH IT!

-Once you become an expert in one niche, the skills you’ve learned are pretty easily transferable to others.
+Once you become an expert in one niche, the lead gen skills you’ve learned are pretty easily transferable to others.

 Choosing the Right Pay Per Call Network